RamonKaspar/SmartMensa/README.md

 Write here a short summary with weekly progress, including challanges and open questions.\
 We will use this to understand what your struggles and where did the weekly effort go to.

+Week 1: In the first week, we focused on getting the menus with help of webscraping and built the basic frontend for our app.
+We noticed that for the mensa card component, the footer is too large, so will change that in the next week and we will also create a json file, in which we will sotore the hardcoded mensa information like opening times and location for the footer.
+Additionally, we will try to incorporate the login functionality into our app.

 ## Versioning
 Create stable versions of your code each week by using gitlab tags.\
 Take a look at [Gitlab Tags](https://docs.gitlab.com/ee/topics/git/tags.html) for more details.